barbagroup/essential_skills_RRC/nix.md

 `rm` only works with files by default.
 If you want to remove the directory you need to use the `-r` flag to specify a _recursive_ removal.

 **This will delete the directory and ALL of its contents.
-BE CAREFUL**
+BE CAREFUL WHEN USING THIS**

 ```console
 $ rm -r Research